 Before it becomes dark, take a dromedary to the “Haima,” or Berber tents, where dinner will be served outside under the stars and you might hear traditional Berber music played with drums.
 Visit the tent camp and stay the night.

-You go with one of the greatest “9 Days Morocco Tour Packages,” which begins in Casablanca and includes visits to imperial cities and the Sahara desert.
+You go with one of the greatest “9 Days Tour from Casablanca,” which begins in Casablanca and includes visits to imperial cities and the Sahara desert.
 Today, however, you must rise early to catch the sunrise above the sand dunes in the Sahara Desert.

 After enjoying these lovely moments, you will eat breakfast and ride your camel back to Merzouga.
 As you head in the direction of Tineghir, Erfoud and Tinejdad will be crossed.
 Take a lunch break.